benhutchison/typeclassify/README.md

 ## TODO

-- Write up all the syntactic cases it supports, eg what about mised use of some explicit context bounds and some `#` notation
+- Write up all the syntactic cases it supports, eg what about mixed use of some explicit context bounds and some `#` notation?
 - Implement a plugin :P